-Length of Trip: Three days and two nights
+Length of Trip: Two days and one night

 Accommodations: Hotel in Venice, just steps away from the Grand Canal